slowernews/wisdom-tldr/chapters/introduction.md

 > *"A person often meets his destiny on the road he took to avoid it."
 -- Jean de La Fontaine*

-> *"The question is not who is going to let me; it’s who is going to stop me."
+> *"You meet your destiny on the road you take to avoid it."
--- Ayn Rand*
+-- Carl Jung*

 > *"You can, you should, and if you’re brave enough to start, you will."
 -- Stephen King*

 > *"Don’t argue your path with other people.
 Walk it."
 -- Lazy Yogi*

+> *"The question is not who is going to let me; it’s who is going to stop me."
+-- Ayn Rand*

 > *"You have your way.
 I have my way.
 As for the right way, the correct way, and the only way, it does not exist."
 -- Friedrich Nietzsche*